SkretasLab/ProteoSeeker/README.md

                                   functionality will be based on the taxonomy analysis applied by kraken2 (True) or not (False).

+   -kt/--kraken-threshold         Int/Float -Opt -1: False- A list with read-filtering
+                                  threshold for the species reported by kraken.
+The list should include integers of floats seperated by commads.
+An integer is used as an absolute read threshold and a float is used as a percentage threshold applied to the percentagies reported by kraken for each species (e.g., 100 to represent a threshold of 100 reads, 1 to represent a threshold of 1 read, 1.0 to represent a threshold of 1%, 12.5 to represent a threshold of 12.5%).
+In addition, the values of -1 or -2 can be provided, to automatically set the threshold.
+For the value of -1 the threshold is set specifically for non-gut metagenomes and for the value of -2 the threshold is set specifically for gut metagenomes.
+When kraken is selected a binning process takes place based on the filtered species from the results of kraken.
+The latter binning process is based on the filtering performed based on the first threshold value of the list (if not only one).

    -kmm/--kraken-memory-mapping   True/False -Opt: True- Determines whether kraken2 will use
                                   memory mapping (True) or not (False).
 With memory mapping the analysis performed by kraken2 is slower but is not